module Bytes: BytesLabelsval length : bytes -> int

 let () = Domain.join d1; Domain.join d2

-may contain a non-deterministic mixture
+the bytes sequence b may contain a non-deterministic mixture

-After executing this code, each byte of the sequence b
+After executing this code, each byte of the sequence b is either '!',

-.
+'A', 'B', or 'C'.
 If atomicity is required, then the user must

-implement their own synchronization (for example, using Mutex.t
+implement their own synchronization (for example, using Mutex.t).

 If two domains only access disjoint parts of a byte sequence, then the observed behaviour is the equivalent to some sequential interleaving of the operations from the two domains.